-In 2015, student work focused on text-mining the State and Provincial Papers of New Hampshire, which led to an analysis of anti-federalism within New Hampshire.
-In 2016, students concentrated on using the Library of Congress' Chronicling America newspaper database in order to track coverage of events nationwide over time.
+- 2016 — Students concentrated on using the Library of Congress' Chronicling America newspaper database in order to track coverage of events nationwide over time.
 This 2016 project won the K-12 prize in the Chronicling America Historic Newspaper Data Challenge.
-You can learn more about the 2016 project, entitled Revealing History with Chronicling America, on the NEH website <link to story coming in April 2017>.
+You can learn more about the 2016 project, entitled Revealing History with Chronicling America, on the NEH website.

 - 2017 — The project used more than 19,000 probate records to investigate life and life expectancy in colonial New England.

 - 2018 — Students text mined the papers of Thomas Jefferson and the tweets of Donald Trump in order to study issues and phrasing tendencies, and then tweeted as the 3rd president (@notrealTomJeff) in the words of the 45th (@realDonaldTrump).